Not sure what to do in Istanbul in 4 days? Worry not.

 Estimated Duration of Activity: 30 Minutes

 As one of the highest buildings in that area, the Galata Tower offers unparalleled panoramic views from its outdoor circular observatory deck.
-From there, visitors can see all of Sultanahmet, the Galata Tower, Golden Horn, Bosphorus Strait and much more.
+From there, visitors can see all of Sultanahmet, the Galata Bridge, Golden Horn, Bosphorus Strait and much more.

 There is a museum that showcases the entire history of the tower, and don’t you dare miss it when visiting!
 At the time of writing, the entrance fee for the Galata Tower is 100 TL.